The Republic of Haiti

 Family members may desire that the remains be shipped internationally for burial.
-IBC and Amerijet International Inc. are used for transportation of remains from Haiti to the United States.
-Caskets are shipped to the US on a daily basis, depending on flight availability.
+IBC and Ameri jet International Inc. are used for transportation of remains from Haiti to the United States.
+Caskets are shipped to the US daily, depending on flight availability.
 Costs of shipment of remains are defined by the airline.

 Prices for preparation for shipment, including embalming (freight not included) are as follows:

 US citizen: $4,300.00 USD+ Taxes+ Air Tray+ Air Fret Flate Rate (2500 USD)